 This policy applies to all higher education providers.

-- The purpose of material change notifications is to ensure timely disclosure by providers on changes that may significantly impact their compliance with the Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework).
+- The purpose of material change notifications is to ensure timely disclosure by providers on changes that will significantly impact their compliance with the Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework).

 - The obligation to notify TEQSA of material changes is specified in the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act):